daniesky/debruijn_denovo_mf/README.md

-# 🧬 De Bruijn Motif Discovery
+# De Bruijn Motif Discovery
+Note that this software is designed for a school project and not meant to be used in any other context.
 **De Bruijn graph-based algorithm** for **de novo motif discovery** in DNA sequences.

 Results include **motif scores** and optional **motif logos**.